AKAY07/Justdoit/README.md

 # Justdoit
-it is for educational use only.
+it is for educational use only.this is my work better keep it private.